cklunch/sandbox/README.md

 # sandbox
-Repo for code testing and small projects
+Repository for code testing and small projects